Search:

 Indonesia had the world’s largest single seizure of 2011 — a whopping 5.9 tonne shipment of pangolin flesh and an additional 790 kg of pangolin scales intercepted by Customs officials at Jakarta’s largest port in May.

-The island nation serves as a major source for these animals entering the trade and is also used as a major transit route for the smuggling of these and other wildlife.
+Indonesia serves as a major source for these animals entering the trade and is also used as a major transit route for the smuggling of these and other wildlife.

 Pangolin poaching in Indonesia has increased dramatically in recent years, in the wake of severe population reductions that radiate outward from China – the world leader in pangolin consumption.